saumyamehta17/algorithm_and_system_design/system_designs/system_basics/disks_and_indxes.md

 ```

 `Example of 4 way tree` which mean each node will have 3 keys
-Now to use it indexes, we also need to have record pointer with each key along with children pointer.
+Now to use it in indexes, we also need to have record pointer with each key along with children pointer.

 `Problem with M-way`
 There is no creation process for m-way.
 For example take degree 10(10-way) which mean 9 keys